Alzheimer's Disease Demonstration Grants to States (93.051)

 Credentials/Documentation

 Applicants must submit: (1) A description of intended use of the grant; (2) information describing programs and activities to be supported; (3) the number of individuals receiving services and the cost of services; and (4) a plan describing coordination of such services.
-Costs will be determined in accordance with OMB Circular No. A-87 for State and local Governments.
+Applicable costs and administrative procedures will be determined in accordance with Part 92 of Title 45 of the Code of Federal Regulations.
+2 CFR 200, Subpart E - Cost Principles applies to this program.

 Application Procedure